Paradoxxs/Cybersecurity/Linux.md

 Random Canary
 Null Canary

-Linux Address space layout randomization (ASLR)
-The primary objective of ASLR and other compile-time controls is to protect programs from being exploited by attackers. one method is to make eligible pages of memory non-writable or non-executable.
-tool: Idd List dynamic dependencies
-Ret to ESP
-	jmp/call esp
-ret to exa
-	jmp/call exa
-ret to ret
-	return repeatedly down the stack ret to ptr
-	registers hold addresses on the stack we can control

 Upgrade shell :
 	python3 -c "import pty; pty.spawn('/bin/bash')" (check what version of python is installed or install python)